xw2519/HLP-Project-2022-Team-8/docs/FeatureList.md

 - Symbol flip and rotation functionality

     Flip and Rotate functionality includes labels and symbol titles.
-Functionality is binded to `Ctrl + R` and `Ctrl + F`.
+Functionality is binded to `Alt + R` and `Alt + F`.

 - Autoroute and partial autoroute - implemented between ports oriented in all directions (rotation and flip).